OpenNebula/docs/source/management_and_operations/host_cluster_management/hosts.rst

     ID USER     GROUP    NAME            STAT UCPU    UMEM HOST             TIME 13 oneadmin oneadmin kvm1-13         runn  0.0   1024M server       8d 06h14

-The information of a host contains:
+The information of a Host contains:

-* **General information** of the hosts including its name and the drivers used to interact with it.
+* **General information** of the host including its name and the drivers used to interact with it.
 * **Capacity** (*Host Shares*) for CPU and memory.
 * **Local datastore information** (*Local System Datastore*) if the Host is configured to use a local datastore (e.g. in ssh transfer mode).
 * **Monitoring Information**, including PCI devices and NUMA information of the node.
+You can find here also hypervisor specific information.
 * **Virtual Machines** allocated to the host. *Wild* are virtual machines running on the host but not started by OpenNebula, and can be imported.

 To see a list of all the hosts: